History of Kent: Anglo-Saxon Period

 The East and West Kentish identities date back at least as far as the Anglo-Saxon period.
 In the early days of the English church it was usual for kingdoms, even large ones like Mercia and Northumbria, to be served by just one diocese, but Kent was unique in having two, Rochester in the west, and Canterbury in the east.

 This seems to have reflected political divisions with eastern and western political units in place at that time.
 In the late 7th century, Kent is recorded as being under the control of co-Kings, one in the west (Swaefherd, of the East Saxon royal house) and one in the east – both of these being under the overlordship of Aethelred of Mercia.

 These political divisions may reflect the varying ethnic make-up of the leadership of Kent at that time, the difference being between the Jutes who settled in the east and south of the county shortly after the Roman armies' departure early in the 5th century and the Angles and Saxon who may have settled in the west of the county slightly later, or simply a divided, decentralized Jutish kingdom.
 Modern DNA testing suggests the people of Kent have a greater genetic affinity with each other than persons from other counties in England.

 F. F. Smith's 1929 work A History of Rochester quotes a 1735 glossary by the Rev. Samuel Pegge on the subject:

 The history of early Anglo-Saxon England is very uncertain and prone to re-interpretation according to the fashion of the time.
 A Jutish elite may have formed their kingdom in the east, expelling or absorbing rival tribes and Jutish kings settling the land with their own followers until the kingdom reached its traditional borders, as was customary across Britain during the initial Anglo-Saxon invasions and settlement.
 Whatever the case, Jutish cultural influence was evident across the whole county by the Norman period.

 According to the BBC website, legend holds that a few hundred years later, it is said the Men of Kent resisted William the Conqueror more stoutly than the Kentish Men, who surrendered.
-A stone monument in the town of Swanscombe, erected in 1958, claims that both the Kentish Men & Men of Kent fought with equal ferocity to expel Duke William.